 Dr. Scott’s previous roles include senior leadership positions at The Commonwealth Fund, a national health philanthropy focused on improving access and quality of care.
 While at Commonwealth, she also served on the board of Grantmakers in Health.
 Dr. Scott has also held leadership positions in large delivery systems, at NYC Health and Hospitals and New York Presbyterian Hospital.
 Additionally, Dr. Scott served as Chief Medical Officer in the Office of Assistant Secretary for Health at the U.S. Department of Health and Human Services (HHS).
 In this role, she worked on a range of public health system issues, including quality of care in the Indian Health Service and infectious disease initiatives.
 Dr. Scott also collaborated to advance policy on social determinants of health and concurrently served in the role of Interim Acting Director of the HHS Office on Women’s Health.

 Dr. Scott is a board-certified physician in preventive medicine.
 She received her M.D. from Cornell University Medical College and completed a residency in preventive medicine at Johns Hopkins.
-She received a Master of Public Health at Bloomberg School of Public Health from Johns Hopkins University and her Bachelor of Arts Degree in History and Science from Harvard University.
+She received a Master of Public Health from Bloomberg School of Public Health at Johns Hopkins University and her Bachelor of Arts Degree in History and Science from Harvard University.

 Back to About Us